Feb 01, 2024

 Using Redis Commands

 There are several different groups of commands in Redis which include:

 - Sorted set commands

-Here we have mentioned a mix of some commands used in Redis:
+Here we listed some of the commands used in the Redis prompt:

 - Redis-server /path/redis.conf – this Redis config command starts Redis with the particular configuration file.

 - Redis-cli – a command to run Redis CLI client